What is Peer Support?

 Peer support is frequent, ongoing, accessible and flexible.
 Peer support can take many forms – phone calls, text messaging, group meetings, home visits, going for walks together, and even grocery shopping.
 It complements and enhances other health care services by creating the emotional, social and practical assistance necessary for managing the disease and staying healthy.

-Peer support has four core functions:
+Peer support has five key functions:

 Assistance in daily management